supremeimposter/My-Vault/DatabaseManagementSystem/Transaction-Management-and-Recovery/ACID Properties for Transaction Processing.md

 - No transaction must be left half-done.

 ## Durability Property
-- After the commit of a transaction $T$, despite any failure all the changes by transaction $T$ must reflect in the database.
+- After the commit of a transaction ${} T$, despite any failure all the changes by transaction $T$ must reflect in the database.
 - This property is also called as **Permanency**.

 ## Consistency Property